 Architects EAT is a Melbourne based architecture and interior design practice.
 Our projects range from small scale private homes and apartments to high-rise residential developments, retail, local government and hospitality projects.
 The practice has grown from a small three-man operation to a firm capable of designing and procuring large scale commercial projects across Australia and Asia.

-Our works have been awarded numerous prizes, including “The Belle Apartment of the Year Award” in 2007, “Best Hospitality Interior” in 2008 and “The Australian Institute of Architects Award for Residential Architecture” in 2010.
+Our works have been awarded numerous prizes, including "Best Residential Interior" in 2016, “The Belle Apartment of the Year Award” in 2007, “Best Hospitality Interior” in 2008 and “The Australian Institute of Architects Award for Residential Architecture” in 2010.
 We are also frequently being featured in newspapers, magazines and specialist publications internationally.

 Our design process is driven by a consistent philosophical approach – not a predetermined style – by which we create buildings that are intimately connected to their function and individual context.
 We are known for our sensitive approach, sensory elements and tactile quality in our projects.
 The term “phenomenology” is often used to describe our works.
 We pride ourselves in creating uniquely detailed projects, and avoid producing similar designs over time.